Níck

 Short CV

-This is my brief CV.
+This is my brief CV (click here for a more detailed version).
 You can learn more about my research interests here.
+You can find more information about me at the links at the bottom of the website.

 Doctor in Physics